quaderno/quaderno-edd/readme.txt

 * New: Billing address is required
 * New: Compatibility with EDD 2.8
 * New: Update Quaderno API version
-* Fix: Error at delivering receipts
+* Fix: Error at delivering invoices
 * Fix: Error in free purchases

 = 1.12 =